 David Peeler is an avid collector of antique vehicles and an accomplished pilot.
 For many years, his pride and joy was his impeccably restored Stearman Kaydet, one of the world's most easily recognizable aircraft.
 The bright yellow biplane was chosen in 1934 as the U.S. Navy's primary trainer.
-Its simple construction, rugged dependability and nimble handling made the Stearman much loved by those who flew American aircraft used during World War II that was completely standardized for both Army and Navy use.
+Its simple construction, rugged dependability and nimble handling made the Stearman much loved by those who flew and trained on it.
+It was the only American aircraft used during World War II that was completely standardized for both Army and Navy use.
 The name "Stearman" is so widely known that it has become the generic name for almost all currently flown biplanes.
 It was truly a classic and Peeler says he would come from a hard day at the office and fly it for hours just enjoying the thrill of the open cockpit experience.
 On occasion he would take employees on a flight and give them an unforgettable experience.